Lebanon

 Recommendations for Action

-- Lebanon should clear anti-personnel (AP) mines in areas under its jurisdiction or control as soon as possible, consonant with its obligations under international human rights law.
+• Lebanon should clear AP mines in areas under its jurisdiction or control as soon as possible, consonant with its obligations under international human rights law.

-- Wherever possible, evidence-based non-technical survey (NTS) and technical survey (TS) should be used to define areas of mine contamination more accurately prior to initiating clearance.
-This is particularly important in non-pattern minefields, such as the mined areas in Mount Lebanon.
+• Wherever possible, evidence-based NTS and TS should be used to define mined areas more accurately prior to initiating clearance.
+This is particularly important in non-pattern mined area, such as those in Mount Lebanon.